Support Heather Astbury

 Heather runs a small business in Edinburgh.
 She was formally the editor of the Dunfermline Herald & Post and worked the night shift on the news desk at The Scotsman, before making the move into public relations.
 She is a single mum with a teenage son and loves reading, eating out and watching football.

-She stood in the recent European election as part of the cooperation agreement Renew brokered with Change UK.
+She stood in the recent European election as part of the cooperation agreement Renew brokered with Change UK, and 2019's general election.
 She is passionate about tackling the growing inequality in our society and addressing the scandal of in-work poverty that is affecting so many people in Edinburgh.

 Why choose to get active in politics now?

 “I joined Renew in 2017 because I felt let down by the established political parties and disillusioned by the erosion of values that I hold dear by the actions of our elected officials.
 Renew is a party of the people for the people.
 We aren’t career politicians and we have become involved because we genuinely care about our country and the future of the people who live here – all of the people who live here.